COVID-19 Information for Prospective Students

 For the students resuming their classes in September 2020, the Blended Learning option will apply.

-The above is subject to change in case there is a second wave of pandemic and government guidelines changes (please see option one).
+The above is subject to change in case there are further waves of the pandemic and government guidelines change (please see option one).
 The classes will resume on-site once the government guidelines allow the College to do so.

 Students who feel uncomfortable about coming to school due to health issues, COVID-19 symptoms, or those in need of shielding, will have an opportunity to attend their classes online only.